GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Introduction

-To answer the key research questions and to address their unique challenges under a realistic white-box setting, we present \textbf{GraphToxin, the first full graph reconstruction attack against graph unlearning}.
-Since the difference of publicly leaked gradients from the original GNN and its unlearned GNN implicitly encodes the information of the deleted graph, GraphToxin exploits this gradient difference for full graph recovery through three core modules.
-First, the gradient matching module acts as a holistic roadmap for full unlearned graph recovery by bridging the gap between the ground-truth gradient difference and gradients from the generated unlearned graph, however, it only yields a coarse proxy.
-Second, a novel curvature matching module provides fine-grained signals by penalizing the directions of high curvature to ultimately produce a more plausible recovery solution.
-Finally, a feature smoothness module is utilized to capture and enforce similarity among connected nodes.
+To answer the key research questions and to address their unique challenges under realistic white-box settings, we present \textbf{GraphToxin, the first full graph reconstruction attack against graph unlearning}.
+Since the difference between publicly accessible gradients of the original and unlearned GNNs implicitly captures the information associated with the unlearned graph, GraphToxin exploits this difference for full graph recovery through three core modules.
+First, a gradient matching module acts as a holistic roadmap for full unlearned graph recovery by bridging the gap between the ground-truth gradient difference and the gradients generated from the recovered unlearned graph, however, it only yields a coarse proxy.
+Second, a novel curvature matching module provides fine-grained signals by downweighting the directions of high curvature to ultimately produce a more plausible recovery solution.
+Finally, a feature smoothness module is utilized to enforce similarity among connected nodes.

 GraphToxin also tackles the intractable challenge of the data-free black-box setting.
-This scenario presents a major hurdle since attackers are restricted to using the model's posterior probabilities only instead of its gradients.
-This limitation inevitably introduces approximation errors, as black-box GU-FGRA must attempt to infer fine-grained graph details from coarse posterior outputs, which can significantly degrade the reconstruction quality.
+This scenario presents a major hurdle since the adversary is restricted to using only the model's posterior probabilities instead of its gradients.
+This limitation inevitably introduces approximation errors, as black-box GU-FGRA must attempt to infer fine-grained graph details from coarse posterior outputs, which can degrade the reconstruction quality.
 To mitigate this issue, GraphToxin introduces a semantic calibration module.
-The goal of this module is to minimize the discrepancy between the ground-truth labels and the predictions for the recovered nodes, thereby improving the attack's fidelity.
+The goal of this module is to minimize the discrepancy between the ground-truth labels and the predictions for the recovered nodes, thereby encouraging semantically consistent reconstructions.